S3-working-group/s3-practical-guide/slides.md

 **Continuous Improvement:** *Change incrementally to accommodate steady empirical learning.*

-**Equivalence:** *People affected by decisions can influence and change them on the basis of reasons to do so.*
+**Equivalence:** *People affected by decisions influence and change them on the basis of reasons to do so.*

-**Transparency:** *All information is available to everyone in an organization, unless there's a reason for confidentiality.*
+**Transparency:** *All information is available to everyone in an organization, unless there is a reason for confidentiality.*

-**Accountability:** *Respond when something is needed and be accountable for doing what you agreed to.*
+**Accountability:** *Respond when something is needed, do what you agreed to and take ownership for the course of the organization.*

 ---